-At the County level, no practice changes are needed as Philadelphia County already strives to keep children and youth out of the juvenile justice system.
-Philadelphia's delinquent population has decreased significantly over the past fiscal year, showing the County's commitment to keeping youth out of the delinquent system.
-The Juvenile Justice is committed to supporting a sustained array of community based resources and diversion programs to keep youth out of the system.
+At the County level, no practice changes are needed as Philadelphia County is already committed to keeping youth out of the juvenile justice system as evidence by the significant decrease in Philadelphia's delinquent population over the past fiscal year.
+The Philadelphia Juvenile Justice System is committed to supporting a sustained array of community based resources and diversion programs to keep youth out of the system.

-How has the county adjusted staff ratios and/or resource allocations (both financial and staffing, including vacancies, hiring, turnover, etc.) in response to a change in the population of children and youth needing out-of-home care?
+☐ How has the county adjusted staff ratios and/or resource allocations (both financial and staffing, including vacancies, hiring, turnover, etc.) in response to a change in the population of children and youth needing out-of-home care?
 Is the county's current resource allocation appropriate to address projected needs?

-With respect to staffing, DHS continues to focus on recruitment and retention for both social work services managers and youth detention counselors to ensure continuity of services.
+With respect to staffing, DHS continues to focus on recruitment and retention for both Social Work Services Managers and Youth Detention Counselors to ensure continuity of services.
 Specifically, DHS is working with area universities to create linkages and piplelines for employment.

 Below please find examples of the DHS investment strategy to right size our placement population.
-Particularly, we have dedicated resources to recruiting resource parents to serve specialized populations, increase family engagement with a focus towards working to permanency.
+Particularly, we have dedicated resources to recruiting resource parents to serve specialized populations and increase family engagement with a focus towards working to permanency.

-• Resource Parent Recruitment Strategy

-The citywide Resource Parent Recruitment Campaign, launched in February 2018 and branded #fosteringphilly, continues to make progress in expanding the pool of resource families.
+Resource Parent Recruitment Strategy The citywide Resource Parent Recruitment Campaign, launched in February 2018 and branded #fosteringphilly, continues to make progress in expanding the pool of resource families.
 This campaign places particular emphasis on older youth, youth with behavioral health or medical needs, LGBTQ+ youth, and sibling groups.
 The campaign also seeks to highlight the diversity of the city's resource parents.